Entanglement Entropy of a Non-Minimally Coupled Self-Interacting Scalar across a Schwarzschild Horizon at $\mathcal{O}(\alpha)$: Introduction

 \section{Introduction}

-Black hole entropy, first proposed by Bekenstein~\cite{Bekenstein:1973ur} and given a quantum foundation by Hawking's discovery of black hole radiation~\cite{Hawking:1975vcx}, is fundamental for exploring how quantum fields affect gravity.
+Black hole entropy, first proposed by Bekenstein~\cite{Bekenstein:1973ur} and given a quantum-mechanical foundation by Hawking's discovery of black hole radiation~\cite{Hawking:1975vcx}, remains a central probe of the interface between gravitation and quantum field theory.
 In $(3+1)$ dimensions, the semiclassical entropy of a Schwarzschild black hole is given by the Bekenstein--Hawking formula,

-where $\mathcal{A}_{\mathcal{H}}$ is the horizon area.
-Unlike ordinary thermodynamic systems whose entropy scales with volume, black hole entropy scales with surface area, reflecting the unique geometric nature of gravitational entropy.

-In quantum field theory on curved spacetimes, Hawking radiation arises from vacuum fluctuations near the event horizon.
-Through these correlations, the black hole acquires a thermal spectrum with temperature

-where $\kappa$ is the surface gravity and natural units were used $(\hbar = \mathrm{c} = \mathrm{k_{B} = 1})$.
-The resulting entropy can be interpreted as arising from the entanglement between degrees of freedom inside and outside the horizon.

-Many previous papers focused on entanglement entropy, especially for free (Gaussian) fields~\cite{Casini:2009, Sugishita:2014, Callan:1994}, where correlations are fully determined by two-point functions.
-However, physical fields generally exhibit interactions, which, combined with spacetime curvature, can modify horizon correlations and generate nontrivial corrections to the entropy.

-Although authors such as Fursaev, Solodukhin~\cite{Fursaev:1995, Solodukhin:2011, Fursaev:1997, Dowker:Cones}, have addressed entanglement entropy for interacting fields on conical manifolds, the existing formulas do not provide the full analytic structure of the first-order correction.
-The main contribution of this work is the derivation of a fully explicit analytic expression for the correction $\delta S^{(1)}$ and the renormalized Newton's constant $G_F$, explicitly showing their dependence on the field mass, interaction strength, and curvature.
-This result clarifies, at the analytic level, how renormalization and entanglement entropy corrections are directly linked.

-It is well-known from papers like~\cite{Fursaev:1995, Susskind:1995} that the divergences resulting from the entanglement entropy of free fields can be absorbed to renormalize Newton's constant $G$.

-We show explicitly that the interaction induces new divergent terms that are likewise absorbed into a renormalized constant $G_F$, which we compute in analytic form.

-From the entanglement perspective, black hole entropy arises because an outside observer has access only to degrees of freedom exterior to the horizon, with the exterior state described by a reduced density matrix.
-The associated von Neumann entropy naturally reproduces the area law in the free-field limit~\cite{Srednicki:1993}.

-However, entanglement entropy generically exhibits ultraviolet (UV) divergences due to short-distance correlations near the horizon.
-These divergences can be absorbed into a renormalized Newton's constant $G_F$, arising from quantum fluctuations of matter fields that contribute to the effective action.
-This procedure renders the total entropy finite and physically meaningful.

-This framework motivates our computation, by systematically incorporating a quartic self-interaction and curvature effects, and by deriving an explicit analytic expression for the associated renormalization and entropy correction, we quantify how first-order quantum corrections refine the semiclassical entropy.